tgianko/deemon/README.md

         ln -s /path/to/vilanoo/mosgi/src/ mosgi

-in `./quicklisp/local-projects/`
+in `~/quicklisp/local-projects/`

 We also rely on a library that needs patches for our purposes.
 We established a external repository to handle this.
-Clone it into "./quicklisp/local-projects/"
+Clone it into "~/quicklisp/local-projects/" before executing any further steps using lisp.

 	git clone https://github.com/simkoc/cl-libssh2.git

-and if smth breaks and the string "libssh2" appears.
-Update the repo.
-We are in contact with the main author that handles the repo used by quicklisp but it takes time to push changes, thus relying on our own repo to fit our needs is more convienient.
+If something breaks and the string "libssh2" appears, please update the repository before making a bug report.
+We are in contact with the main author that handles the repository used by quicklisp but it takes time to push changes, thus relying on our own repo to fit our needs is more convienient.

 ## Usage
 боже мой - after successfully installing everything